Freedom of Information Act 2000

 - describe the information requested.

 2.4 There will be, however, requests that are more complex in nature.
 For example, it may be necessary to find out information that the University holds but which it may not make freely available, or it may also include decisions on whether information can be released.
-These requests will need to be referred to the Information Disclosure Officer who will alert the Vice-Chancellor and the University Secretary, and are termed as "complex" requests.
+These requests will need to be referred to the Information Disclosure Team, and are termed as "complex" requests.
+The Information Disclosure Team will alert the Vice-Chancellor and the Director of Corporate Governance, as appropriate.

-3.3 It is not sufficient, in the case of an e-mail, just to state in an automatic reply that the e-mail will be dealt with on a person?s return from leave as, by that time, the request will have been received and the 20 working days clock will have started and some days will have been wasted.
-Therefore, any automatic reply should not only state that a person is unavailable but should also state to whom the request should be passed.
-In this way, until the requestor sends a second e-mail to the person named in the automatic reply, the e-mail has not been received.
+3.3 Out Of Office Replies.
+It is not sufficient, in the case of an email, just to state in an automatic reply that the email will be dealt with on your return from leave as, by that time, the request will have been received; the 20 working days clock will have started, and some days will have been wasted.
+Therefore, any automatic reply should not only state that a person is unavailable, but should also state to whom the request should be passed.
+In this way, until the requestor sends a second email to the person named in the automatic reply, the email has not been received.

 4.1 Simple requests can be dealt with in departments and so should be treated as any other piece of correspondence.
 The University has a Publication Scheme that contains a lot of general information about the University.
 If the information requested is on the Publication Scheme, enquirers can be directed to the Scheme for the information they require (www.port.ac.uk/foi).